- About Us

 One call can help connect workers and their families with resources.

-Contact Kurt via email or phone at (262) 547-8459.
+Contact Kurt via email or phone at (262) 409-2424.
 He can help connect you to community resources and referral services when you, a friend or family member needs information on issues such as unemployment, volunteer mobilization, community projects, or health and human services needs.
+United Way also partners with FamilyWize for prescription discount cards.
+Please click here for more information on the cards.

 Labor Supports the Community